nikola-winmaker/PhdHaloRSG/README.md

 | `OpenSBI Build` | `make qemu-hart0-mmode` |
 | `QEMU Sys Run` | `make qemu-hart0-mmode-run` |

-The default build task in VS Code is `Clean build all & Run`, which performs a full direct M-mode rebuild and launches QEMU.

 ### CLI Equivalents

 If you are working from the terminal instead of the VS Code task runner, these are the matching commands: